codazoda/lil/README.md

 Functions for working with environment variables.

 **GetEnv(key string, fallback string) ()**
 Return the value stored in the envionment variable named `key` or fall back to the string specified in `fallback` if the environment variable is not set.
-Ex: `env.GetEnv("PORT", "8080")`.

 ### file

 A collection of functions I use frequently when working with files in Go.

 **FileToSlice(path string) ([]string, error)**
 Read a file and return all the lines as a slice of strings.
-Ex: `file.FileToSlice("/tmp/example.txt")`

 ### server

 A collection of functions I use frequently when writing a server in Go.

 **GetServerPort() string**
 Read the PORT environment variable and return it or return 8080 if it's not set.
-Ex: `server.GetServerPort()`